K-S-K/CV/Articles/03_ESphere/Article.md

 Fig. 1 The procedure of manual binding of the Power meter to the scheme.
 ![Bind meter](Images/Dlg_Bind_Meter_Tree.png)

-Fig. 2 Themeasurement complex explanation.
+Fig. 2 The measurement complex explanation.

 ![Brief Theory](Images/Fig_02_Theor_MeaComplex.png)